amit-dali/minikube/README.md

    - Has required iam role and policy for VM/EC2

-Step [Optional, if you already have minikube and kubectl] (1) execute bash shell script minikube_setup.sh from minikube/setup --> bash minikube_setup.sh
+Step [Optional, if you already have minikube and kubectl] (1) execute shell script minikube_setup.sh from minikube/setup --> ./minikube_setup.sh

 Step (2) excute.
 This takes care whole implementation of Main task.
 You can read setup.sh, which has steps for same.
 Main login is in minikube/ansible/assignment1.yml. setup.sh file is in minikube/setup/
-   --> bash setup.sh
+   --> ./setup.sh